lordgiotto/google-font-installer/README.md

 - variants [String|Array] A string of the variant or an array with multiple variants.
 - callback(err, result) [Function] Optional callback with eventually an error obj and and the result Array of Objects.
     - result [Array] An Array containing one object for each installed file, with the following properties:
-        - _family_: the downloaded font family
+        - _family_: the installed font family
-        - _variant_: the downloaded variant
+        - _variant_: the installed variant
-        - _path_: the path of the downloaded file
+        - _path_: the path of the installed file

 Install specified variants of the font.
 The destination folder depends on the platform used:
 - Linux: _~/.fonts/_